 The YMCA works on projects and actions aimed at developing young people through a wide range of youth activities, regardless of religion, race, gender or culture.
-The YMCA World Alliance is headquartered in Geneva, while YMCA Europe is headquartered in Brussels.
-In other countries, the YMCA can be found under different names depending on their national languages: YMCA, IMKA, CVJM, UCJG, KFUM, NMKY, CEVI, HANTH, ACM, ACJ, etc. In Macedonia and other countries in Southeast Europe, YMCA is known as YMCA.
-The official sign of the YMCA is the red triangle, which expresses the basic commitments of the YMCA: harmonious development of man on a spiritual, mental and physical level.
+World YMCA is headquartered in Geneva, while YMCA Europe is headquartered in Brussels.
+In other countries, the YMCA can be found under different names depending on their national languages: YMCA, IMKA, CVJM, UCJG, KFUM, NMKY, CEVI, HANTH, ACM, ACJ, etc. In Macedonia and other countries in Southeast Europe is known as YMCA.
+The official sign of the YMCA is the red triangle, which expresses the basic commitment of the YMCA: harmonious development of man on a spiritual, mental and physical level.

 Brief timeline of the activities of YMCA in Bitola:

-2020-2022 YMCA Bitola was part of the first state certified procedure for receiving officially recognized (within the framework of our country laws) youth workes!
-We also took part in the joint effort in establishing local youth center in the Bitola municipality.
+2020-2022 YMCA Bitola was part of the first state-certified procedure for receiving officially recognized (within the framework of our country laws) youth workers!
+We also took part in the joint efforts to establish a local youth center in the Bitola Municipality.

 2013-2015 In 2013 YMCA Bitola received the annual award for innovative practices in the work with volunteers.
 In 2014 and 2015 we organized and co-organized several international trainings as part of the EU youth program “Youth in Action”.
-We became part of the World YMCA program for young leaders “Change Agents”, together with other twenty youth associations we founded the Union of Youth Work, in order to attain recognition of the youth workers and the youth work as a profession in the country.
-In 2015 as a result of the successful collaboration in the YMLP camp (Young Men’s Leadership Project), YMCA Bitola expanded the collaboration with the Peace Corps on the GLOW camp (Girls Leading Our World).
-The camp program of YMCA Bitola offered numerous camp learning opportunities in several international camps in The Netherlands, France, Germany, etc.).
+We became part of the World YMCA program for young leaders “Change Agents”, together with other twenty youth associations we founded the Union of Youth Work, to attain recognition of the youth workers and the youth work as a profession in the country.
+In 2015 we expanded the successful collaboration with the Peace Corps in the direction to strengthen the summer leadership camp for girls GLOW (Girls Leading our World) following the successful work on the summer leadership camp for boys YMLP (Young Men’s Leadership Project).
+The camp program of YMCA Bitola offered numerous camp learning opportunities in several international camps in The Netherlands, France, Germany, etc.)..

-2007-2009 We have joined in the international Synergy network for personal development trainings.
+2007-2009 We have joined the international Synergy network for personal development trainings.
 Our YMCA team focused more on outdoor camps and training programs and began attending various outdoor type of workshops, personal development trainings and gained many active followers in the upcoming years.
-We organized the Balkan Leadership Trainings #5 and #6 in Macedonia together with YMCA Europe.
-In 2008 YMCA Macedonia become member of YMCA Europe.
+We organized a few editions of the Balkan Leadership Trainings in Macedonia together with YMCA Europe.

 2002-2003 Founding YMCA Bitola on 31.05.2002.
 We started with work on humble initiatives as was the case with taking mountain hiking trips, ping pong recreational competitions and similar.
-The Balkan Camp in Nymphaio, Greece allowed our participants to learn about camps and outdoor learning and to fall in love in camping.
-This camp was held for 10 years run by international team of campers alumni from the Balkan YMCAs.
-In 2003 in the National Park Pelister we organized camp for youth from Denmark and Macedonia.
+Balkan Camp in Nymfeo, Greece was one of the first more serious programs that offered our participants to learn about camps and outdoor learning and to fall in love with camping.
+This camp was run for 10 years by an international team of campers alumni from the Balkan YMCAs.
+In 2003 in the National Park Pelister we organized a camp for youth from Denmark and Macedonia.

-2001 We started as non-formal youth-led club, building relations with YMCA Skopje and YMCA Europe.
+2001 We started as a non-formal youth-led club, building relations with YMCA Skopje who started with work in 1999.

-About the founding of the organization by George Williams (later awarded by the Queen of England for this work), its popularization and spread in many countries of the world, about the role of Henri Dinan in the YMCA, about the founding of basketball by James Naismith at the YMCA College in Springfield , as well as volleyball by William G. Morgan, for the involvement and contribution of the YMCA in reducing the consequences of the two world wars (later awarded the Nobel Peace Prize to Dr. John Mott), the work with refugees and other vulnerable groups, the spread the movement of the YMCA towards Eastern European countries after the fall of the Berlin Wall, etc. More on the history of the YMCA
+About the founding of the organization by George Williams (later awarded by the Queen of England for this work), its popularization and spread in many countries of the world, about the role of Henri Dunant in the YMCA, about the founding of basketball by James Naismith at the YMCA College in Springfield, as well as volleyball by William G. Morgan, for the involvement and contribution of the YMCA in reducing the consequences of the two world wars (later awarded the Nobel Peace Prize to Dr. John Mott),,about contribution and the work with refugees and other vulnerable groups, and finally on the expansion of the YMCA movement towards Eastern European countries after the fall of the Berlin Wall, etc. you can find more on the history of the YMCA.

 Со мисија до младински лидери